 After hearing Deputy Mike’s tale today, a few trite sayings came to mind: a picture’s worth a thousand words; love is the universal language; and last, but not least, don’t shoot the messenger!
-It took the misapplication of each adage, however, to incite the melee erupting in one residential neighborhood.
+It took the misapplication of each adage, however, to incite the melee erupting in one residential neighborhood this morning.

 Mike is a local deputy sheriff I know.
-While in town this afternoon, I ran into him and he filled me in on his eventful morning.
-A physical altercation between a Spanish speaking immigrant from Mexico and an English speaking American had erupted at the home rented by the immigrant and his family.
+I ran into him this afternoon, and he filled me in on his eventful morning.
+Seems a physical altercation between a Spanish speaking immigrant from Mexico and an English speaking American had erupted at the home rented by the immigrant and his family.
 Mike, who happens to speak fluent Spanish, was dispatched to the scene in response to an ensuing 911 call.

 After separating the combatants, the deputy took statements from each of them, commencing with the eighteen-year-old American.
-The teen, a Jehovah’s Witness, had visited the abode as part of his evangelical duties and posed a standard question to the nineteen-year-old male answering the door: “Have you found Jesus yet?”
+The teen, a Jehovah’s Witness, had visited the abode as part of his evangelical duties.
+He’d posed a standard question to the nineteen-year-old male answering the door: “Have you found Jesus yet?”